Updated by 11.24.2023

-If you want to accept credit and debit card from your customers, payment processing services are a must for businesses of any size.
+If you want to accept credit and debit cards from your customers, payment processing services are a must for businesses of any size.
 With hundreds of different service providers to choose from, picking a processor can be quite a challenge.
 Many processors will require clients to sign contracts that could keep you stuck with inadequate services for several years.
 Keep your customers happy and make sure you choose the best service for your business by doing the right research.

 Follow these steps when searching for the best credit card processing service:

 Look for a processor with reasonably low transaction fees.
 This can make a substantial difference when your business is selling thousands of dollars in products or services every year.
-Keep in mind that fees may vary depending upon the type of electronic payment.
+Keep in mind that fees may vary depending on the type of electronic payment.

-2. Look out for hidden fees:
+2. Look Out for Hidden Fees

 Find out how long it takes for the payment processor to transfer money from customers into your actual bank account.
 The wait may be as long as five business days, according to Forbes.
 Waiting several days for money to arrive can make it difficult to pay your bills on time.
 If a payment processor takes more than 72 hours to deliver funds, you may want to look elsewhere.

-4. Protect your Customers:
+4. Protect Your Customers

 Verify that the credit card processing service provides excellent security.
 The last thing you want is for card details and other customer data to fall into the wrong hands.
-Ensure that the processor uses high-level encryption, maintains ACH compliance and takes measures to prevent fraud.
+Ensure that the processor uses high-level encryption, maintains ACH compliance, and takes measures to prevent fraud.
 Determine if the company has experienced major security breaches in the past.

-5. Do your research, and verify!
+5. Do Your Research, and Verify!

 Confirm that the processor has a good reputation.
 Conduct some research on the company’s track record; see if you can find any positive or negative news articles about it.
-Reputable payment services offer clients multiple ways to contact them, such as email, mail and telephone.
+Reputable payment services offer clients multiple ways to contact them, such as email, mail, and telephone.
 Try asking the processor a question to see if they provide a friendly and knowledgeable answer.